Nada39/Design-Patterns/README.md

 ### 🔹 Composite
 - **Purpose:** Creates a **hierarchical structure** where individual objects and compositions are treated uniformly(Tree stucture).
-- **Example1 (E-commerce):** Organizing products into categories and subcategories—such as "Electronics > Smartphones > Accessories"—where each level behaves consistently.
+- **Example-1 (E-commerce):** Organizing products into categories and subcategories—such as "Electronics > Smartphones > Accessories"—where each level behaves consistently.
-- **Example2 :** Organizing folders and files.
+- **Example-2 :** Organize folders and files.

 ### 🔹 Decorator
 - **Purpose:** Allows us to **add new functionality** to an object without modifying its existing structure.